 Why could cultural differences be of any importance?

-As the web is growing and web shops are aiming at an international market, cultural differences and preferences in web design become of importance.
+As the web is growing and webshops aim at an international market, cultural differences and preferences in web design become important.
 Is a web page designed in one country equally appealing to potential customers in other countries?
-Are these international customers more likely to buy your stuff, if the design of your shop resembles the style of websites in their home country?
+Are these international customers more likely to buy your stuff if your shop’s design resembles the style of websites in their home country?

-Almost two years ago, we did some research comparing websites from United States with websites from the Netherlands.
+Almost two years ago, we researched websites from the United States with websites from the Netherlands.
 We executed this research to inspire us to design our own themes.
-We decided to limit our focus (for reasons I will leave undiscussed here) on websites of dentists in both the United States and the Netherlands. of happy, smiling people.
-If you need to learn more about your target market and what type of website suits them best, check out this research company who can look at your perfect audience for your brand.
+We decided to limit our focus (for reasons I will leave undiscussed here) on dentists’ websites in both the United States and the Netherlands.
+Of happy, smiling people.
+If you need to learn more about your target market and what type of website suits them best, check out this research company to look at your perfect audience for your brand.

 The most prominent result of our research was the use of pictures.
-In the United States, it was common for a website to have a so-called ‘smile gallery’ with a number of pictures displaying beautiful white teeth from satisfied customers.
-In the Netherlands (bleaching of teeth is not common at all, in fact we all have brown teeth here) such galleries do not exist.
-This cultural difference is only applicable to dentist websites, although one could imagine that this kind of cultural differences could appear in other branches as well.
+The United States, it was common for a website to have a so-called ‘smile gallery’ with several pictures displaying beautiful white teeth from satisfied customers.
+In the Netherlands (bleaching of teeth is not common at all; in fact, we all have brown teeth here), such galleries do not exist.
+This cultural difference is only applicable to dentist websites, although one could imagine that this kind of cultural differences could appear in other branches.

 |Number of websites||106||433|

-Results from our research show that American sites display testimonials more often and use social media on their website in more cases.
-In Dutch sites opening hours are shown more often and the search function of the website is present in more cases.
+Our research shows that American sites display testimonials more often and use social media on their website in more cases.
+So, in Dutch sites, opening hours are shown more often, and the search function of the website is present in more cases.
 American sites more often have slide shows and movies on their website.
-Headings are used equally in both countries, but a Footer Bar is often absent in Dutch website.
-These differences in websites could well be due to differences between dentist and dental insurance between the US and the Netherlands.
+Headings are used equally in both countries, but a Footer Bar is often absent in the Dutch website.
+These differences in websites could be due to differences between a dentist and dental insurance between the US and the Netherlands.

 American and Dutch websites.
 The main difference lies in the mood set on the website.
-Where Dutch websites have a more business-like approach, American websites focus more on location or pictures of happy, smiling people.
+In addition, Dutch websites have a more business-like approach.
+American websites focus more on location or pictures of happy, smiling people.

-A quick search in some scientific search engines (Google Scholar, Picarta) soon gave me a pretty good idea of the scientific view on this subject.
-Many studies try to explain cultural preferences in web design, content and navigation with the model of Hofstede (e.g. Callahan, 2006).
-In Hofstede’s model of Culture five dimensions are distinguished, the world cultures vary along these five dimensions (all very interesting, but a bit out of scope for this post, though).
-Studies using Hofstede’s model for instance show that in more individualistic countries (US, Australia) websites show more pictures of individuals, while in collective societies (e.g. China) more images of groups are shown.
-Websites from the United States also appear much more personalized compared to websites from Korea or China (Zhao, Massey, Murphy and Fang, 2003).
-Studies also suggest differences in the preferences of navigational buttons (with or without text) and site structure (Lo & Gong, 2005).
-Up until now, I haven’t found any study in which cultural differences are linked convincingly to differences in shopping behaviour.
+A quick search in some scientific search engines (Google Scholar, Picarta) soon gave me a pretty good idea of this subject’s scientific view.
+Many studies try to explain cultural preferences in web design, content, and navigation with Hofstede’s model (e.g., Callahan, 2006).
+In Hofstede’s Culture model, five dimensions are distinguished, and the world cultures vary along these five dimensions (all very interesting, but a bit out of scope for this post, though).
+Studies using Hofstede’s model, for instance, show that in more individualistic countries (US, Australia), websites show more pictures of individuals.

 And that remains the real question: does a culturally different design actually lead to less conversion?
 Does my website convert better in China if I put more pictures of groups on my website?
 You would certainly think that it will increase your sales.
 But where is the scientific proof?
 If anyone of you knows whether such a study has been executed, be sure to let me know!